Walled City of Lahore: Shahi Guzargah Project

 In 2012, the Pilot Urban Conservation and Infrastructure Improvement Project—the Shahi Guzargah Project was launched by the Government of Punjab and the Aga Khan Trust for Culture (an agency of the AKDN) which restored a section of Shahi Guzargah ("Royal Passage") between the Wazir Khan Mosque and Delhi Gate under the management of the Walled City of Lahore Authority.
 The project was completed in 2015 with support from the governments of Norway and the United States of America.

 Prior to completion of the project's first phase, the vicinity around the Wazir Khan Mosque had been encroached upon by illegally erected shops which blocked off much of the mosque from the surrounding neighborhood.
 Tangled power lines further spoiled views of the mosque, and the Wazir Khan Chowk had been badly neglected and had shrunk in size due to illegally constructed shops.
 The first phase of the project removed illegally constructed shops, restoring views of the mosque.
-Wazir Khan Chowk was extensively rehabilitated by removal of encroachments, while the well of Dina Nath was restored.
+Wazir Khan Chowk was extensively rehabilitated by the removal of encroachments, while the well of Dina Nath was restored.
 Power lines along the project corridor were also placed underground, and the Chitta Gate at the eastern entrance to Wazir Khan Chowk was rehabilitated.